 - It is used to lower the bad effects of some cancer drugs on the bladder.

-- If you have high blood sugar (diabetes), some urine ketone tests may be wrong.
-Talk with your doctor.
+- If your child has high blood sugar (diabetes), some urine ketone tests may be wrong.
+Talk with the doctor.

 - Not able to pass urine or change in how much urine is passed.